xItsNickHD/CustomImmaFreedomMod/.github/PULL_REQUEST_TEMPLATE.md

    - [ ] Is your code functional?
    - [ ] Will you keep this active?

-If all of these are checked you can post it =D
+If all of these are checked you can post it :)